Lightweight Shipper for Metrics

 One Binary, Lots of Modules

-Metricbeat comes with internal modules that collect metrics from services like Apache, NGINX, MongoDB, MySQL, PostgreSQL, Redis, and ZooKeeper.
+Metricbeat comes with internal modules that collect metrics from services like Apache, Jolokia, NGINX, MongoDB, MySQL, PostgreSQL, Prometheus, and more.
 Installation is easy, requiring absolutely zero dependencies.
 Just enable the modules you want in the configuration file.

 And if you don't see the module you're looking for, build your own.
 Written in Go, creating a new Metricbeat module is simple.